Skip to content

 Can I substitute 32 ECT board for 200# Burst board?

 They are often considered equivalent, but they measure different strengths.
 For products weighing 25–40 lbs, 32 ECT is usually sufficient.
 For harsher handling environments, 200# Burst is often the better choice.
+Reach out and we'll help you select the right spec for your application.

 At what temperature does uncoated corrugated catch fire?